smartprocure/contexture/packages/provider-mongo/README.md

 `getClient` method to be provided, which should return an instantiated MongoDB client.

-Schemas using this mongo provider must specify a `model` property, which is the name of the collection it runs against.
+Schemas using this mongo provider must specify a `collection` property, which is the name of the collection it runs against.

 ### Example Schema for SomeMongoCollection